Quick-to-make Cheesecake Stuffed Strawberries are the perfect sweet snack with fresh berries, creamy filling, and graham cracker crumble!

 - Chocolate Topping: To make this recipe with a delicious chocolate addition, you can sprinkle mini chocolate chips over the cream cheese filling.
 You could also use chocolate shavings if you prefer smaller pieces of chocolate.
 Or, if you want chocolate throughout the recipe, try mixing the chocolate pieces into the cream cheese filling.

 - Crumb Topping: If you prefer, you can replace the graham crackers in the crumb topping with cookie crumbs.
 Crunchy cookies like vanilla wafers will work well.
-You could also use Oreos if you want a chocolatey, crunchy cookie topping for the Cheesecake Stuffed Strawberries.
+You could also use Oreos if you want a chocolatey, crunchy cookie topping.

 Related Recipes